willumz/foundry-mgl/README.md

   No problem, all the conversions done in this module are based on multipliers that can be modified in the settings.

   At the moment I am converting:
-   - inches to centimeters (the default rate is 1 inch = 2.5 cm)
+   - inches to centimetres (the default rate is 1 inch = 2.5 cm)
-   - feet to meters (the default rate is 1 feet = 0.3 m)
+   - feet to metres (the default rate is 1 feet = 0.3 m)
-   - miles to kilometers (the default rate is 1 mile = 1.6 km)
+   - miles to kilometres (the default rate is 1 mile = 1.6 km)
    - pounds to kilograms (the default rate is 1 pound = 0.5 kg)

    ## Expanding to other systems?